Self-organization and memory in an disordered solid subject to random loading

 Likewise, disordered materials exhibit a memory of their mechanical past.
-In experiments on athermal disordered systems driven by oscillatory deformations, such as colloidal suspensions \cite{Keimetal2011, Keimetal2014, keim2014mechanical, keim2018return} or crumpled thin elastic sheets \cite{shohat2022,mungan2022comm}, it is found that after several driving cycles, such systems self-organize into a periodic response that retains a memory of the deformation amplitude, which can subsequently be read-out \cite{keim2019memory,paulsen2024mechanical}.
-Self-organization and memory formation under cyclic shear has also been observed in numerical simulations of atomistic as well as mesoscopic models of sheared amorphous solids \cite{fiocco2014encoding, regev2015reversibility, Priezjev-PRE16, yeh2020glass, bhaumik2021role, chenliu2020, Maloney2021, kumar2022, kumar2024}.
+In experiments on athermal disordered systems driven by oscillatory deformations, such as colloidal suspensions~\cite{Keimetal2011, Keimetal2014, keim2014mechanical, keim2018return} or crumpled thin elastic sheets~\cite{shohat2022,mungan2022comm,shohat2023dissipation}, a self-organized reversible state emerges after several driving cycles.
+Such systems retain a memory of the deformation amplitude, which can subsequently be read-out~\cite{keim2019memory,paulsen2024mechanical}.
+Self-organization and memory formation under cyclic shear has also been observed in numerical simulations of atomistic as well as mesoscopic models of sheared amorphous solids~\cite{fiocco2014encoding, regev2015reversibility, Priezjev-PRE16, yeh2020glass, bhaumik2021role, chenliu2020, Maloney2021, kumar2022, Liu-Ferrero-JCP22,kumar2024}.

 How can one retrieve the amplitude of past oscillatory driving?
-An experimentally realizable read-out protocol consists of subjecting the ``trained" system to single cycles of oscillatory deformations, with the amplitude after each driving cycle being incremented by a fixed amount.
-By comparing the configuration state of the system prior to the read-out with the ones obtained at the end of each driving cycle, it is found that the discrepancy between these two is minimal when read-out and training amplitude match.
-Moreover, this discrepancy rises sharply once the read-out amplitude exceeds the training amplitude~\cite{keim2019memory, paulsen2024mechanical}.
+An experimentally realizable read-out protocol subjects the ``trained" system to single cycles of oscillatory deformations of increasing amplitude.
+By comparing the configuration of the system in the trained state with the ones obtained at the end of each read-out cycle, the discrepancy between these two becomes minimal when read-out and training amplitude match~\cite{keim2019memory, paulsen2024mechanical}.

-The example of the broken-in shoe, and more generally of worn clothes as illustrated in Fig.~\ref{fig:collage}, suggests that the mechanical deformation does not have to be strictly oscillatory for a memory of the driving to be imprinted on it.
-Here, we present simulations of a 2d elastoplastic model of an amorphous solid subject to a {\em random} shear strain protocol and show that such driving can also cause the solid to self-organize into a state that retains memory, similar to the case of driving by oscillatory shear.
+The example of the broken-in shoe, and more generally of worn clothes, suggests that the mechanical deformation does not have to be strictly oscillatory for a memory of the driving to be imprinted on it.
+A concept even more pervasive is the fatigue of materials, where repeated stress leads to lasting changes in structure and function~\cite{suresh1998fatigue}.
+Here, we present simulations of a 2d elastoplastic model of an amorphous solid subject to a {\em random} shear strain protocol and show that random driving can indeed cause the solid to self-organize into a state that retains memory.